da Vinci FAQs

 How long has Covenant been doing surgeries with da Vinci®?

 Covenant spent $1.65 million in 2009 to buy its first da Vinci® high-definition robotic surgical system.
-The robot has served as the centerpiece for the Covenant Advanced Robotic Surgery program and the leader in the region.
+The robot has served as the centerpiece for the Covenant Advanced Robotic Surgery program and our expertise has made us the leader.

-After performing more than 1,100 surgeries with it, Covenant recently invested in a second da Vinci for the most advanced robotic technology in the region.
+After performing more than 1,100 surgeries with our first robot, Covenant recently invested in a second da Vinci for the most advanced robotic technology in the Great Lakes Bay Region.
 This new model is called the da Vinci® Si.
 It is the only robotic program in the area that has a dual console and teaching simulator.

 Does a robot perform the surgery?